spack/spack/lib/spack/docs/basic_usage.rst

 .. command-output:: spack versions libelf

-There are two sections in the output.  *Safe versions* are versions for which Spack has a checksum on file.
-It can verify that these versions are downloaded correctly.

-In many cases, Spack can also show you what versions are available out on the web---these are *remote versions*.
+There are two sections in the output.
+Besides *safe versions*, Spack can also show you what versions are available out on the web---these are *remote versions*.
 Spack gets this information by scraping it directly from package web pages.
-Depending on the package and how its releases are organized, Spack may or may not be able to find remote versions.
+Depending on the package and how its releases are organized, Spack may be able to find remote versions.

 ---------------------------
-Installing and uninstalling
+Installing and Uninstalling
 ---------------------------

 .. _cmd-spack-install: